amqp-rs/lapin/futures/README.md

     }).and_then(|(client, heartbeat_future_fn)| {
       // The heartbeat future should be run in a dedicated thread so that nothing can prevent it from
       // dispatching events on time.
+      // If we ran it as part of the "main" chain of futures, we might end up not sending
-      let heartbeat_client = client.clone();
+      // some heartbeats if we don't poll often enough (because of some blocking task or such). let heartbeat_client = client.clone();
       thread::Builder::new().name("heartbeat thread".to_string()).spawn(move || {
         Core::new().unwrap().run(heartbeat_future_fn(&heartbeat_client)).unwrap();